 You also can add a lease premium to their monthly rent that can either be applied to the down payment later or – if they don’t end up exercising their option to buy your home – you can keep it as income.

-I Can’t Sell My House in Princeton NJ!
+I Can’t Sell My House in NJ NJ!